ml-explore/mlx/README.md

    slow compilations, and debugging is simple and intuitive.

- - **Multi-device**: Operations can run on any of the supported devices (currently the CPU and GPU).
+ - **Multi-device**: Operations can run on any of the supported devices (currently, the CPU and GPU).

- - **Unified memory**: A noteable difference from MLX and other frameworks is the *unified memory model*.
+ - **Unified memory**: A notable difference from MLX and other frameworks is the *unified memory model*.
 Arrays in MLX live in shared memory.
    Operations on MLX arrays can be performed on any of the supported device types without moving data.

 MLX is designed by machine learning researchers for machine learning researchers.
-The framework is intended to be user friendly, but still efficient to train and deploy models.
+The framework is intended to be user-friendly, but still efficient to train and deploy models.
 The design of the framework itself is also conceptually simple.
 We intend to make it easy for researchers to extend and improve MLX with the goal of quickly exploring new ideas.